raspberrypilearning/from-me-to-you/en/step_5.md

 --- task ---

-Now think about how the user will interact with your project.
+Now, think about how the user will interact with your project.

 For example:
 + "When the user clicks on the green flag, a sprite moves"